privong/papers-in-markdown/aastex62/demo.md

 It can be used by with the `--lua-filter=` command-line argument.
 It can be extended easily to other formats, including say html.

+Generally, creation of filters would be more broadly useful in automating the conversion of markdown files into journal-compatible \TeX.
+A opportunity for this is to write a filter that takes the markdown "simple table" format and converts it into an \aastex\ `deluxetable`.

 # Summary

 We have provided a brief demonstration for a method of writing research articles in Markdown and converting them to an \aastex-compatible format for submission to AAS Journals.
-This method is is easily extended to other resesarch journals.
+This method is easily extended to other research journals.
 The advantage of this approach is improved ease of reading the source material and added flexibility for output formats.
 The template and demonstration text are made publicly available for use and enhancement by the community: <https://github.com/privong/papers-in-markdown>.